jackbsteinberg/std-toast/study-group/README.md

 It consists of a collection of implementation details, patterns, and technologies that are supported by popular libraries.

-- Theme Support: offers built-in theming options, such as `success`, `info`, or `error`.
+- Type Support: offers built-in typing options, such as `success`, `info`, or `error`.

-- Global Custom Configuration: support for global config objects defining custom themes / patterns, which can be applied to individual toasts.
+- Global Custom Configuration: support for global config objects defining custom types / patterns, which can be applied to individual toasts.

 - Configured / Created in JS: the toast object is set up and called to display using JavaScript.
     - Upon display this creates a new DOM element or injects the settings into an existing HTML element.